 - Organize a Co-op Month Event.
-Work with other co-ops and credit unions in the community to organize a Co-op Month Cookout with information tables, or a Video Showing and discussion forum with a film that includes information on co-ops such as:
+Work with other co-ops and credit unions in the community to organize a Co-op Month Cookout with information tables, or a Lilm Showing and discussion forum with a video that includes information on co-ops such as:

 – The Visionaries PBS program (2016) celebrates NCBA CLUSA’s 100th anniversary and will be ready for release this fall — your food co-op can sign up to host a screening for Co-op Month!

 – “Food for Change” (2014) is an 82-minute documentary film focusing on food co-ops as a force for dynamic social and economic change in American culture.